aeternity/ae_mdw/README.md

 ### `/v2/totalstats`

-Aggregated (sumarized) statistics are also available, showing the total sum of rewards and the token supply:
+Aggregated (summarized) statistics are also available, showing the total sum of rewards and the token supply:

 ```
 $ curl -s "https://mainnet.aeternity.io/mdw/v2/totalstats?gen:421454-0&limit=1" | jq '.'